-This entry is part 10 of 14 in the series High-impact science
+This entry is part 13 of 15 in the series Our milestones

 Temozolomide is now used worldwide to treat the most common adult brain tumour, called glioblastoma, as well as some other types.
 In combination with radiotherapy, temozolomide has become the international standard-of-care for thousands of people with this type of cancer.

 Cancer Research UK scientists led the development of temozolomide.
 From early pioneering lab work, to the discovery, development and first clinical trials of the drug in people with cancer, our researchers were involved every step of way.

 The undisputed ‘father’ of temozolomide is Malcolm Stevens, now Emeritus Professor at the University of Nottingham.

 We spoke to him to find out more about temozolomide and its life-changing history.